Why are you charging for KCGS?

 The capacity of the KCGS wells is 130 μL.
 We recommend volumes at or below 100 μL if automation is involved.

 Is there a recommended dilution protocol for the KCGS plate?

 When ready to dilute the plates, we recommend bringing the KCGS plate to room temperature, spinning down all liquid, diluting and agitating.
 We recommend diluting with DMSO.
 For example, adding 9 μL of DMSO to the 1 μL of 10 mM stock will yield 10 μL of 1 mM stock in your KCGS plate.
 A 1000-fold dilution of the stock plate in assay media will yield 10 mL of a 1 μM solution containing 0.1% DMSO.

 How much can I request?

 We dispense KCGS as 1 µL of a 10 mM solution in DMSO.
-As KCGS is currently a limited resource and you require more than the standard dispensement we will work with you to define the minimal volume necessary to enable the proposed experiments and decide if we can meet that need.
+KCGS is currently a limited resource.
+If you require more than the standard dispensement we will work with you to define the minimum volume necessary to enable the proposed experiments and then decide if we can meet that need.

 Is there space for controls on the KCGS plate?